jigx-com/jigx-docs-examples/docs/Actions/go-to.md

       - On any Android device (phones and tablets).
       - On an iPad in landscape mode:
         1. When the drawer is open, it will only open in the jig panel.
-        2. When the drawer is closed, it will cover the entire screen, but it will not display as a modal.&#x20;
+        2. When the drawer is closed, it will cover the entire screen, but it will not display as a modal.

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
-### go-to as an action&#x20;
+### go-to as an action

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-MFStH4Yrw_PUJ4y5tc7Cj-20250225-070717.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-MFStH4Yrw_PUJ4y5tc7Cj-20250225-070717.png" size="80" width="1224" height="2466" position="center" caption="go-to action" alt="go-to action"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-MFStH4Yrw_PUJ4y5tc7Cj-20250225-070717.png" size="80" position="center" caption="go-to action" alt="go-to action"}
 :::

 :::VerticalSplitItem
 The simplest example of using a go-to action is to use it as a separate action.
-When configured, a button will appear at the bottom, redirecting us to the details page when pressed.&#x20;
+When configured, a button will appear at the bottom, redirecting us to the details page when pressed.

-**Examples:
+**Examples:**
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-action/go-to-action.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-action/go-to-action.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-action/go-to-action-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-action/go-to-action-dynamic.jigx).
 :::
 ::::